observing/fullcontact/README.md

 ## Error responses

-This API implemention will return an Error object when the FullContact response is returned without a `status: 200` so it could be that your operation is queued for processing.
+This API implemention will return an Error object when the FullContact response is returned without a `status: 200` or `status: 202` so it could be that your operation is queued for processing.
 That's why all returned error's have a `status` property which the returned status code (unless it's a parse error or a generic error).
 So just because you got an error, it doesn't mean that your request has failed.